How to Design and Print a Half Drop Repeating Pattern

 Draw part of your design in the centre of your template.

 Cut out your template.
 Label the corners 1 – 4 and cut your template in half as seen below.

 Swap over the two halves to looks like this:

 Cut the right half in two horizontally.

 Swap these two pieces so your numbered pieces are in the order pictured below.
 This step creates your half drop.

-Hold (or tape on the back) your pieces together.
+Tape your pieces together on the back.
 Draw the rest of your design over the middle to fill the space.

 When you are happy with your design, trace it with a soft pencil onto tracing paper and transfer it onto your block.